mmizutani/sbt-play-gulp/README.md

     [your-play-project] $ bower install
     ```

-10. Tweak as you like the frontend html/javascript/css project template in the `<your-project-root>/ui/src` diretory.
+10. Tweak the frontend html/javascript/css project template in the `<your-project-root>/ui/src` diretory as you like.

 11. Now you can compile and run your Play project with the frontend managed by Gulp: